Aggression: here's how to deal with it

 An aggression incident can affect your well-being, whether you are a victim or a witness.
 You may feel anxious, angry, exhausted, unsafe or stressed.
 That is why it is very important to give you time to tell your story.

 The Security Department and Emergency Centre monitors the safety of all UGent students and staff.
 For example, they take care of access control at the student houses and control the closing hours.
-But you can also call them if your sweetheart is aggressive.
+But you can also call them if someone behaves aggressively towards you or others.
 If you feel unsafe and need urgent help, you can call the Emergency Centre.
 They will send a security guard, and if necessary a police patrol or a team member from UCare (the UGent primal support and aftercare team in case of shocking events in a UGent context).